wrdsilva/Drunkenness-Classification-from-Face-Images-Using-Convolutional-Neural-Networks/README.md

 ## License

-All source code is made available under a GNU GPL 3-clause license.
+All source code is made available under the GNU GPL-3.0 license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.